-One of the most popular supermarket apple varieties, and a good mid-season variety for the garden in many areas.
+One of the most popular apple varieties, and a good mid-season variety for the garden in many areas.
 The sweet flavour of ripe Gala apples eaten straight from the tree is quite a surprise compared to supermarket examples.

 Please fill in the details below and we will let you know when Gala apple trees are back in stock.